UPDATED JULY 12, 2023

-I’m a professional copywriter and content writer based in Leicestershire, UK.
+I’m Jenny Lucas, a professional copywriter and content writer based in Leicestershire, UK.

-My words have made a real difference to the businesses I have worked with — and they could do the same for you.
+My words have made a real difference to the businesses I’ve worked with — and they could do the same for you.

 To find out more about how I can help, or to get in touch about a project, please visit my website.